FAQ: “Do you know of an independent test lab that can measure Transmittance Haze and Luminous Transmittance?”

 Pittsfield, MA 01201 USA

-If the sample is a transparent liquid, the instrument must be set up on transmission cell of some defined path length filled with distilled water as an instrument standard representing a perfect clear material.
+If the sample is a transparent liquid, a transmittance cell of some defined path length filled with distilled water is used as an instrument standard representing a perfect clear material.
 This procedure is called “standardizing on a blank”.

-As a PQ Performance Qualification step, it is a good idea to ask your test lab to read back the Air or transmission cell + distilled water as a sample.
-It should always read Haze% = 0; YTotal Luminous Transmission = 100 closely.
-Your product results reported in %Haze and Luminous Transmission will always be measured relative to Air or the cell filled with distilled water.
+As a PQ Performance Qualification step, it is a good idea to ask your test lab to read back the Air or transmittance cell + distilled water as a sample.
+It should always read Haze% = 0; Y Total Luminous Transmittance = 100 closely.
+Your product results reported in %Haze and Luminous Transmittance will always be measured relative to Air or the cell filled with distilled water.

 FAQ: "We are looking for a laboratory who can measure haze on a glass lens (transparent no texture or color) of 0.14%.
 I have a drawing that also requires 100% dimensions (distances, radius, diameters, etc.)."

 For a transparent glass solid, the instrument will be standardized on Air as a perfect clear standard.
-If you read back Air as a sample, it should read Haze% = 0, Luminous Transmission = 100.
-Acceptability on your product at Haze% = < 0.14 is very close to Air indicating a non-scattering material that is so low that the scattering is not visually apparent.
+If you read back Air as a sample, it should read Haze% = 0, Luminous Transmittance = 100.
+Acceptability on your product at Haze% = < 0.14 is very close to Air.
+This indices a non-scattering material that is so low that the scattering is not visually apparent.
 This can only be verified instrumentally.

 If the test lab instrument conforms to ASTM D1003 Part B as do HunterLab sphere instruments, it will also be able to read color.
 If Air is read back as a PQ step representing a "perfectly clear and colorless sample", it should measured L* = 100, a* = 0, b* = 0 D65/10 (indicating no color), Haze% = 0 (indicating no scattering), Luminous Transmittance = 100 (indicating perfect transmittance) relative to Air as a reference.